DRose1991/Viscous-Shear-Cosmology-Simulation/DERIVATION.md

 ### 8. Comparison with Observational Data (Pantheon+)

-To rigorously stress-test the validity of the Viscous Shear model, we extended the derivation to cosmological scales ($H(z)$) and compared it against the **Pantheon+ Supernovae dataset** (1701 light curves).
-This test determines if the VSC fluid dynamic model can replicate the observed expansion history of the universe better than the standard $\Lambda$CDM model.
+To rigorously stress-test the validity of the Viscous Shear model, we extended the derivation to cosmological scales (H(z)) and compared it against the **Pantheon+ Supernovae dataset** (1701 light curves).
+This test determines if the VSC fluid dynamic model can replicate the observed expansion history of the universe better than the standard ΛCDM model.

 Using the VSC viscosity index $\nu=0.08$ (derived from the shear operator), we performed a Chi-Squared ($\chi^2$) goodness-of-fit analysis.

-**Table 1: Statistical Performance (VSC vs. $\Lambda$CDM)**
+**Table 1: Statistical Performance (VSC vs. ΛCDM)**

 | Model | Parameter | Chi-Squared ($\chi^2$) | Reduced $\chi^2$ | Status |
 | :--- | :--- | :--- | :--- | :--- |